You are viewing this site in staging mode. Click in this bar to return to normal site.

 Children in Key Stage Two will be made aware of their own targets or “Next Steps” and share the responsibility for monitoring progress towards the required outcomes.
 This is shared with all the adults that work with the individual child and the parents.

 Pupils in Key Stage One are aware of their “Next Steps” that are held by the Class Teacher.
 They are given opportunities to review their own progress alongside an adult.
-These could be the Inclusion Manager, Class Teacher or TA.
+These could be the SENCO/ SEND Teacher, Class Teacher or TA.

-Children in Year 3 and Year 5 are trained on a yearly basis as Peer Mediators in supporting pupils on the playground.
+Children in Year 5 are trained on a yearly basis as Peer Mediators to support pupils on the playground.
 They work by negotiation to handle any lunchtime disagreements of a non-serious nature.

 Children are asked to contribute to any meeting or review either in the context of the meeting or via a 1:1 with a trusted adult.
 This could be to review their Pupil Profile, Class Next Steps, Behaviour Plan, PEP or Education and Health Care Plan.